-- 2.25 The development will include between 300 and 350 homes, accompanied by open space and sustainable transport and green links.
+- 2.26 The development will involve the construction of between 300 and 350 homes, accompanied by open space, sustainable transport provisions and green links.
 The number of units assumed for the site within the Site Allocations DPD is slightly higher than originally in the Core Strategy (which specified 'around 300').
-This is a result of further testing of site capacity through the master plan and Site Allocations processes. - 2.26 The development will also secure 40% of the units as affordable housing (through a Section 106 agreement) and make other contributions towards on and off-site infrastructure as required (see section 7).
+This is a result of further testing of site capacity through the Master Plan and Site Allocations processes. - 2.27 The development will also secure 40% of the units as affordable housing (through a Section 106 agreement) and make other contributions towards on and off-site infrastructure as required (see section 7).